How to Integrate Fingerprinting Into Your Kotlin Application

 This article showed you how to get a fingerprint for an Android Kotlin app using the Fingerprint Android library.
 By combining information about the device and application, the Fingerprint library generates a unique and consistent identifier (visitorId) for each user.
 Server-side validation ensures authenticity and provides additional details like a confidence score.

-Fingerprint offers a convenient and stable way of getting unique identifiers—and it boasts an accuracy rate of 99.5 percent.
+Fingerprint offers a convenient and stable way of getting unique identifiers—and it boasts industry-leading accuracy.
 Sign up for a trial to try it out.

 All article tags